 I tried the stove with wood and charcoal, I found that wood creates the best quick intense heat and is probably best for cooking meals that cook in 30 minutes or less.
 I found the charcoal didn’t give off the same amount of heat, but it burnt for ages, with three handfuls of coals burning for 2 hours plus, which would make charcoal a great option for slower/longer cooking dishes.
 When cooking with wood I would say the stove gives off around 80% less smoke than a campfire.
 It probably uses around 70% less wood due to its efficiency and the intense heat it generates.

-The EcoZoom Zoom Versa also comes with a pot skirt (see the video above), which I didn’t really get on all that well with, and for some reason I forgot to photograph it!
-I have spoken to EcoZoom about this and my feeling is the issues I experienced were due to using a relatively small 3 liter pan (see photo above).
+The EcoZoom Zoom Versa also comes with a pot skirt (see the video above), which I didn’t really get on all that well with, and for some reason, I forgot to photograph it!
+I have spoken to EcoZoom about this and my feeling is the issues I experienced were due to using a relatively small 3-liter pan (see photo above).
 I had an issue tightening the skirt to the pot and it slid off when lifting the pan from the stove, which could be dangerous.
 If you watch the video about you will notice they use a much larger cooking pot.
-I can see how this cooking skirt would work much better with larger pots and woks etc. In my experience it doesn’t work too well with smaller pots.
+I can see how this cooking skirt would work much better with larger pots and woks etc. In my experience, it doesn’t work too well with smaller pots.

-Due to its rocket stove design and the insulation it is an incredibly efficient stove for cooking on, you really do get much, much more heat from much less fuel.
+Due to its rocket stove design and the insulation, it is an incredibly efficient stove for cooking on, you really do get much, much more heat from much less fuel.
 Once going it is also all but smokeless.
 The fact that you can regulate the cooking temperature by adjusting the air intake door is a huge plus over other outdoor cooking stoves.
-It allows you to quickly boil water but then adjust heat for longer slower cooking with a large pan or a Dutch oven.
+It allows you to quickly boil water but then adjust the heat for longer slower cooking with a large pan or a Dutch oven.

 The bottom-line – the only negative I have is about the adjustable pot skirt and smaller pans.
 It can be dangerous, but it isn’t really an issue as you simply don’t need to use it for smaller pans anyway, such is the efficiency of the stove.
 I can see how/why the pot skirt will work better with larger pans, but I would still advise caution when using it as it does get extremely hot.
-I simply didn’t use it and I still though the stove was awesome.
+I simply didn’t use it and I still thought the stove was awesome.

 I think the EcoStove Zoom Versa is a great option for vehicle camping/touring, festivals, emergency preparedness and for general outdoor cooking as an addition to the barbecue.
 One of these next to the barbecue with a wok/skillet on it will take your outdoor eating experience to the next level.